Harshad Arora

+model who appears in Hindi television.
+He made his acting debut in 2013 with Colors TV's popular Beintehaa portrayed male protagonist Zain Abdullah for which he received ITA Award for Best Actor Popular.
+In 2016, Arora was seen as an IAS officer Adarsh Sinha in Star Plus's Dahleez.

+In 2015, he participated in Colors TV's stunt-based reality show Fear Factor: Khatron Ke Khiladi 6.
+He was then seen in Thodasa Badal Thodasa Paani and Ghum Hai Kisikey Pyaar Meiin (2023).

+Early life

+Arora was born on 3 September 1987 in Delhi, India.
+His father is a businessman.
+In the beginning of his career, he has worked in modeling and television commercials.

+He started modeling from his college days.

+He received his early education from Ryan International School, New Delhi and then pursued a Bachelor of Science degree B.Sc. from Delhi University.

+Personal life

+On 8 December 2024, Arora married his girlfriend, Muskaan Rajput in Delhi.

 Career

+Early work and success (2013–2016)

-Harshad Arora made his television debut as a male lead in 2014, when he played Zain Abdullah in Colors TV's popular romantic drama show Beintehaa opposite Preetika Rao.
+Arora made his acting debut with television as a male lead in 2013, when he played Zain Abdullah in Colors TV's popular romantic show Beintehaa opposite Preetika Rao.
 Their onscreen chemistry became an instant hit and is still loved by the masses.
-Beintehaa also earned him several awards including the Indian Television Academy Award, Indian Telly Award and Kalakar Award.
+Beintehaa drew praise for him and he also received several awards including the Indian Television Academy Award, Indian Telly Award and Kalakar Award.
 The show returned in the year 2016 with the same episodes but a different name, Salaam-E-Ishq Daastaan Mohabbat Ki (transl.
 Salame Ishq: the story of love") and was broadcast on Colors Rishtey.

 This series has also been dubbed in Tamil as Alaipayuthey on Raj TV.
 The series has also been dubbed in Indonesian and aired on ANTV with the same name Beintehaa.
 The series has also been dubbed in Turkish language and aired on Kanal 7 channel in the name Benimsin.
 The series has also been dubbed in South Africa in the name Endless Love on Glow TV.
 The series has also been dubbed in Bosnia and Herzegovina and aired on OBN TV channel in the name Aaliya.
 The series has also been dubbed in Tanzania in Swahili language and aired on Azam TV(azam two) with the same name Beintehaa.
 In 2017, the show was premiered in Afghanistan on Lemar (TV channel) under the title احساس.
 It was also aired in Arabic by the title صرخة قلب on Sama Dubai.
 It premiered in Azerbaijan on Dalğa TV in 2018 with the name ƏBƏDİ SEVGİ.

 Due to its immense popularity among audiences, Beintehaa was again reaired as "Pyaar Ka Fitoor" from 21 October 2021 and was broadcast on Colors Rishtey, just a month before its 7-year completion anniversary.

-In 2015, Arora participated in Colors TV's Fear Factor: Khatron Ke Khiladi 6.